Research Articles

 Abstract

-Objectives: The study aimed to assess the outcome of open circumferential soft tissue degloving injuries of lower limbs using a staged protocol by utilizing the stored skin graft harvested from degloved skin flaps.
+Background: Degloving soft tissue injuries (DSTIs) are defined as detachment of skin and its appendages from underlying muscle fascia.
+The present study aimed to assess the outcome of open circumferential DSTIs of lower limbs using a staged protocol by utilizing the stored skin graft harvested from degloved skin flaps.

-Materials and Methods: This retrospective study included 12 patients with open circumferential lower limb degloving injuries (Arnez types 3 and 4), with a minimum final, follow-up of two years.
-All the patients were treated using a staged protocol which included harvesting skin graft from the degloved skin followed by refrigerator storage of the graft and stay sutures for the flap.
+Methods: This retrospective study included 12 patients with open circumferential lower limb degloving injuries (Arnez types three and four), with a minimum final follow-up of two years.
+All the patients were treated using a staged protocol, which included harvesting skin grafts from the degloved skin flaps, followed by refrigerator storage of the graft and stay sutures for the flap.
 The refrigerator-stored graft was then used to cover the raw areas left after secondary debridement.

-Results: The mean area of the wound per patient that required skin grafting in the present study was 1082.9±679 cm2 and the mean area of the wound covered by refrigerator-preserved, meshed skin graft per patient was 798.75±350 cm2.
-One patient needed a latissimus dorsi flap and three patients with whole limb degloving had to undergo skin grafting for the remnant raw area which was harvested from the contralateral thigh.
-None of the patients landed up with amputation.
-All the patients had complete graft uptake and healing at the final follow-up.
-All the patients were satisfied with the final functional outcome and were able to return to their pre-injury working status.
-The mean hospital stay per patient in the present study was 15.16±4.9 days.
+Results: The mean wound area per patient that required skin grafting was 1082.9 ± 679.0 cm2, and mean area of the wound covered 2 by refrigerator-preserved skin graft per patient was 798.7 ± 350.0 cm .
+One patient needed a latissimus dorsi flap, and three patients with whole limb degloving had to undergo skin grafting for the remnant raw area harvested from the contralateral thigh.
+None of the patients ended up with amputation.

-Conclusion: Despite being rare, open STDIs are very complex injuries with no definitive guidelines for management, especially Arnez type 3 and 4 injuries.
-The staged protocol presented in the present series provides a potential answer to the dilemma.
-However, larger multi-centric trials are needed to compare the various methods of treatment and the outcomes thereof.
+Conclusion: Despite being rare, open DSTIs are very complex injuries with no definitive guidelines for management, especially Arnez type three and four injuries.
+The staged protocol presented in the present series potentially answers the dilemma.
+However, larger multi-centric trials are needed to study the outcome of the discussed staged protocol.

 1. Wójcicki P, Wojtkiewicz W, Drozdowski P. Severe lower extremities degloving injuries--medical problems and treatment results.
 Pol Przegl Chir.
 2011;83:276-82.